 4.1 Conservation priorities are established based on the following criteria:

 - An emergency situation at the Gallery or whilst on loan

 - Mitigating/minimizing risk to the Collection through the Gallery’s rolling programme of condition surveys, as outlined in the Exhibitions and Collections Corporate Plan

-- Required for temporary or permanent display in the National Portrait Gallery or one of the regional partners
+- Required for temporary or permanent display in the National Portrait Gallery or a regional partner

 - Required for an exhibition or loan